marcobaturan/Computational-Biostasis-Research-Group/README.md

 Group oriented towards the search, extraction, computation, calculation, simulation of all information on the subject of biostasis.
 The aim is to accelerate its development in a public but controlled way.

 ## Rules of the group

--All work is public licensed.
+- All work is public licensed.

--The repository is private to manage member input.
+- The repository is private to manage member input.

--Misuse of the code for unethical purposes is not permitted.
+- Misuse of the code for unethical purposes is not permitted.

--The group is composed of sub-groups.
+- The group is composed of sub-groups.

--The sub-groups are divided into Manager and the rest.
+- The sub-groups are divided into Manager and the rest.

--The Manager group consists of two founding members.
+- The Manager group consists of two founding members.

--The management group ensures the good use and correct practices.
+- The management group ensures the good use and correct practices.

--The rest of the sub-groups can vary in the number of their members from one to 10 members.
+- The rest of the sub-groups can vary in the number of their members from one to 10 members.

--Each sub-group applies only one task.
+- Each sub-group applies only one task.

--The sub-groups will be listed in the README.md with their members in order to organise themselves.
+- The sub-groups will be listed in the README.md with their members in order to organise themselves.

--Each task will apply to one topic of biostasis.
+- Each task will apply to one topic of biostasis.

--The aim is to use computation to accelerate the advancement of the field.
+- The aim is to use computation to accelerate the advancement of the field.

--Discussion groups can be held to manage the direction of research.
+- Discussion groups can be held to manage the direction of research.

--Once the task has been completed, it can be taken out of the Group and made public.
+- Once the task has been completed, it can be taken out of the Group and made public.

-###Sub-group Manager
+##Sub-group Manager

 - Marco Baturan
--

 - Roman PlusPlus